Canada’s Fairy Tale Romance

 And then the Sixties ended and the Seventies brought our October Crisis.

-FLQ (a radical group with communist and PLO connections) terrorist attacks shocked Quebec.
+FLQ (a radical group with communist and PLO connections) terrorist attacks struck Quebec.
 Funded by brutal bank robberies and armed with stolen weapons and tons of dynamite, the FLQ began a reign of terror.

-They bombed the Montreal Stock Exchange, injuring 27 men and women.
+They bombed the Montreal Stock Exchange, injuring 27 women and men.
 Casually dropped their bombs in Montreal mail boxes and in front of buildings, which exploded with withering regularity.
 Killing Wilfred Vincent O’Neil, 65, a night watchman at an Army recruiting centre.
 Killing Thérèse Morin, 64, a secretary at a shoe workshop.
 Killing Jeanne d’Arc St.-Germaine, 42, a cleaning lady and single mother with two daughters.
-Among others.
 And badly wounding Sergeant-Major Walter “Rocky” Leja, a Canadian soldier trying to dismantle another bomb when it blew up in his hands.
 A total of 95 bombs exploded in the city, including a CNR train station, City Hall, RCMP and Canadian Forces buildings.

 Then came our Crise d’Octobre.
-When the FLQ terrorists struck by kidnapping British diplomat James Cross and Quebec Minister of Labour Pierre Laporte (they released Cross and murdered Laporte with his crucifix chain), the conservative in me cheered when Prime Minister Trudeau invoked the War Measures Act, calling out an unprepared military to protect Montreal from our first home-grown terrorists, who the police tracked down.
+When the FLQ terrorists struck by kidnapping British diplomat James Cross and Quebec Minister of Labour Pierre Laporte (they released Cross and murdered Laporte with his crucifix chain), the conservative in me cheered when Prime Minister Trudeau finally invoked the War Measures Act, calling out an unprepared military to protect Montreal from our first home-grown terrorists, who the police tracked down.